-• oil mass flow in branch 2 (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card)
+- angle $\alpha_2$ (°). - oil mass flow in branch 1 (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card) - oil mass flow in branch 2 (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card) - not used (internally: oil material number)

-A branch split of type Idelchik1, Figure 89, can be used if the incoming branch is continued in a straight way and does not change its cross section [33].
+A branch split of type Idelchik1, Figure 93, can be used if the incoming branch is continued in a straight way and does not change its cross section [33].
 It is characterized by the following constants (to be specified in that order on the line beneath the \FLUID SECTION, TYPE=BRANCH SPLIT IDELCHIK1 card):